Scup: Management

 Scup are heavily fished commercially and recreationally.
 Management measures for the species generally include size limits, bag limits, fishing seasons, and equipment requirements.
 Scup are also managed through quotas that are separately regulated during the different seasons.
 In Massachusetts, management plans result in the distribution of 78% of the yearly permitted harvest of scups for commercial purposes, and 22% for recreational fishing.

 Fishing

-Since scups are classified as anglers and tackle bait frantically, squid strips are the most common choice of bait because they stay intact and suspended on the hook after several strikes.
+Since scups attack bait frantically, squid strips are the most common choice of bait because they stay intact and suspended on the hook after several strikes.
+Anglers also use sand-worms and clam as baits for scup due to clams and worms being part of the scups actual diet.